ecordes-vt/docs/src/docs/automate-studio/flow-bounties/README.md

         <div class="featureBox">
             <div class="featureText">
                 <h3>YouTube Scraper</h3>
-                <div class="description-text">This flow accepts a payload including a YouTubeVideoId value that it then uses to ingest the video, transcribes it, and then runs topic extraction on that transcript.
-The topic transcription results are written to an SDO which is then correlated to that TDO that was created.</div>
+                <div class="description-text">This flow engine ingests the video in Youtube, transcribes it, and then runs topic extraction on that transcript. </div>
             </div>
             <a class="link" href="/#/automate-studio/flow-bounties/flow-bounty-details/youtube-scraper"> BUILD IT!</a>
             <div class="bounty-number">$250</div>